The benefits and side effects of sea moss can best be summed up to include:

 - Irish Sea Moss is known to help fight and even prevent varicose veins.

-A reliable source of potassium chloride, Irish Sea Moss is full of nutritional value that is helpful in combating conditions like varicose veins.
-Potassium chloride is a key mineral which is very effective at dissolving catarrhs.
+A reliable source of potassium chloride, Irish Sea Moss is full of nutritional value, including Matrix metalloproteinase 2, that is helpful in combating conditions like varicose veins.
+Potassium chloride is a key mineral which is very effective at dissolving catarrh.

 One of the fundamental teachings of Doctor Sebi was that there is only one disease; mucous.
 The manifestation of inflammation arising from the build up of mucous in the compromised membranes, this causes varying degrees of congestion.
 Sea moss is believed to be highly effective at helping the body purge built up mucous.